Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Methodology

 The six video clips were generated using the described system architecture.
 For the audio+visual condition, the scripts were synthesized into audio, and this audio was processed by NVIDIA Audio2Face to generate facial animation data.
 This animation data was then applied to the MetaHuman avatars in Unreal Engine 5 and rendered into video clips.
 For the visual-only condition, the same facial animation data was applied to the avatars and rendered into video clips without the synthesized audio track.

 To manage participant expectations and establish a perceptual anchor, we began with a deliberately low-fidelity stimulus, following evidence that anchoring effects require the presence of both semantic and numerical cues~\cite{onuki2021stimuli}.
 The inclusion of this initial low-fidelity stimulus was intended to provide a baseline or reference point for participants, potentially making their subsequent ratings of the higher-fidelity main stimuli more calibrated and less susceptible to being skewed by initial unfamiliarity or overly high expectations for avatar realism.
+An example frame from this anchoring stimulus is shown in Figure~\ref{fig:anchoring}.
 By first exposing them to a clearly less sophisticated avatar, we aimed to help participants better contextualize and evaluate the nuances of the emotionally expressive avatars that formed the core of the study.

-After viewing the main stimuli, participants completed a questionnaire comprising three main sections (see Table~\ref{tab:questionnaire-summary}).
-Most items were rated on a five-point Likert scale and assessed aspects such as emotional clarity (how well the intended emotion was recognized), realism of facial expressions, and perceived emotional connection or empathy felt toward the avatars.
+After viewing the main stimuli, participants completed a questionnaire comprising three main sections (see Table~\ref{tab:questionnaire-summary}). items were rated on a five-point Likert scale.
+Emotion recognition and perceived facial realism were assessed for each individual video, while perceived realism across different contributing aspects (e.g., facial expressions, voice tone) and overall empathy toward the avatars were measured in a final, post-video section of the questionnaire.
 The final section included an open-ended question inviting participants to reflect on what stood out most about the avatars.